mumenmaker/sgveganalysis/scraper/docs/TROUBLESHOOTING.md

 3. Check if the same restaurant appears in multiple locations
 4. Use the `clear-db` command to start fresh

-### Batch Processing Issues
+### Per-Sector Saving / Progress Issues

-**Problem**: Batch processing fails or gets stuck
+**Problem**: Progress updates fail or scraping stalls on a sector

 **Solutions**:
-1. Check batch size is within limits (5-100)
+1. Verify database connection is stable
-2. Verify database connection is stable
+2. Check if session is corrupted (use `list-sessions`)
-3. Check if session is corrupted (use `list-sessions`)
+3. Resume with `resume SESSION_ID`
-4. Resume from a working session or start fresh
+4. Start a new session if the old one is completed
-5. Monitor logs for batch-specific errors
+5. Monitor logs for sector-specific errors

 ### Session Management Issues